OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:8

-> Give thanks to the Lord, call upon His name;
+> Offer thanks to the Lord, call upon His name;
 > Make His deeds known among the peoples.

 ---

 ## 1 Chronicles 16:9

-> Sing to Him, sing praises to Him;
+> Sing to Him, offer Him praises;
-> Speak of all His wonders.
+> Tell of all His marvellous works.

 ---

 ## 1 Chronicles 16:10

-> Boast in His holy name;
+> Glory in His holy name;
 > Let the heart of those who seek the Lord be joyful.

 ---

 ## 1 Chronicles 16:11

-> Seek the Lord and His strength;
+> Pursue the Lord and His strength;
-> Seek His face continually.
+> Seek His presence continually.

 ---